Kyle Higashioka Player Props: Yankees vs. Mariners

 Kyle Higashioka At The Plate

-- Higashioka is hitting .203 with five doubles, three home runs and six walks.
+- Higashioka is batting .214 with five doubles, three home runs and six walks.

-- Higashioka has picked up a hit in 14 games this season (56.0%), including one multi-hit game.
+- In 15 of 26 games this season (57.7%), Higashioka has reached base via hit, and that includes multiple hits twice.

-- Higashioka has an RBI in nine of 25 games this year, with multiple RBI in four of them.
+- Higashioka has driven home a run in 10 games this season (38.5%), including more than one RBI in 15.4% of his games.

-- He has scored in eight of 25 games so far this season.
+- He has scored in eight games this season (30.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.